PFFR: Work

-Individual achievements

-Chatman provided the voice for South Park character Towelie and worked as a staff writer/consultant on the show in 2004.
-He returned to the show in 2009 as a producer.
-He has written for Matt Stone and Trey Parker's short lived sitcom That's My Bush, Late Night with Conan O'Brien and The Chris Rock Show.

-Levy directed the documentary film The Hands Of God about Christian puppeteers.
-She had a photography exhibition at Momenta Art, Brooklyn, in 2000 which featured a selection of photographs depicting various spoof sitcom scenes starring herself and friend Janeane Garofalo.
-She is also married to Lee.

-Tozzi is an independent artist and has worked as a member of the production companies KanDoKid and T.H.E.M. directing a number of television commercials.
-Tozzi parted ways with PFFR in 2009, following the production of Xavier: Renegade Angel.

-Lee was previously a member of the now defunct rock band Muckafurgason.
-He is known as a supertaster through the song "John Lee Supertaster" by the alternative rock band They Might Be Giants, with whom he is close friends.

 PFFR Productions

 PFFR Productions (otherwise known as PFFFR in the closing logo) is an American film and television arm of PFFR.
 The company is best known for television and film productions aimed at mature audience, with such shows like MTV's Wonder Showzen, as well as Adult Swim's Xavier: Renegade Angel.
 They also produced the 2008 Adult Swim pilot Neon Knome, which would later be worked as The Problem Solverz on Cartoon Network in 2011.
-Other shows include Delocated, The Heart She Holler and The Shivering Truth (all for Adult Swim), as well as "At Home With Amy Sedaris"(for truTV).
+Other shows include Delocated, The Heart She Holler and The Shivering Truth (all for Adult Swim), as well as the first season of At Home with Amy Sedaris (for truTV).

 The on-screen logo features a creature, who is the "mascot" for PFFR's 2005 EP Chrome Ghost.